-1953 - Accredited as a four year college by the Southern Association of Colleges and Schools Commission on Colleges.
+1953 - Stillman was accredited as a four-year college by the Southern Association of Colleges and Schools Commission on Colleges.

 1961 - Stillman was admitted to membership in the United Negro College Fund.

 1991 - The College's address changed to 3601 Stillman Boulevard when portions of Ninth and Fifteenth Streets were named Stillman Boulevard.